-4. Sale of Landec Ag
+3. Sale of Landec Ag

-On June 24, 2012, Landec entered into a stock purchase agreement and two licensing agreements (see Note 6) with INCOTEC® Coating and Seed Technology Companies ("INCOTEC"), a leading provider of seed and coating technology products and services to the seed industry.
+On June 24, 2012, Landec entered into a stock purchase agreement and two licensing agreements (see Note 4) with INCOTEC ® Coating and Seed Technology Companies ("INCOTEC"), a leading provider of seed and coating technology products and services to the seed industry.

 In the stock purchase agreement, Landec sold its equity interest in its seed subsidiary, Landec Ag LLC, to INCOTEC for \$600,000, which resulted in a gain of \$400,000.
-Under accounting guidance, because the stock purchase agreement was entered into at the same time the license agreements were consummated (a multiple element agreement), a portion of the gain, or \$300,000 has been deferred and will be recognized as revenue monthly from the sale date over the seven year life of the Pollinator Plus® license agreement (see Note 6).
-The remaining \$100,000 of the gain was recognized during the three months ended August 26, 2012 and has been recorded as a reduction to selling, general and administrative expenses.
+Under accounting guidance, because the stock purchase agreement was entered into at the same time the license agreements were consummated (a multiple element agreement), a portion of the gain, or \$300,000, has been deferred and will be recognized as revenue monthly from the sale date over the seven year life of the Pollinator Plus® license agreement (see Note 5).
+The remaining \$100,000 of the gain was recognized during the first quarter of fiscal year 2013.

-5. Investments in non-public companies
+4. Investments in non-public companies

-In December 2005, Landec entered into a licensing agreement with Aesthetic Sciences for the exclusive rights to use Landec's IntelimerÒ materials technology for the development of dermal fillers worldwide under the agreement.
+In December 2005, Landec entered into a licensing agreement with Aesthetic Sciences for the exclusive rights to use Landec's Intelimer ® materials technology for the development of dermal fillers worldwide under the agreement.
 The Company received shares of preferred stock in exchange for the license with a valuation of \$1.8 million.
 Aesthetic Sciences sold the rights to its SmartfilTM Injector System on July 16, 2010.
 Landec has evaluated its investment in Aesthetic Sciences for impairment, utilizing a discounted cash flow analysis under the terms of the purchase agreement.
 Based on the terms of the sale, the Company determined that its investment was other than temporarily impaired and therefore, recorded an impairment charge of \$1.0 million as of May 30, 2010.
-The Company's carrying value of its investment in Aesthetic Sciences is \$793,000 as of August 26, 2012 and May 27, 2012.
+The Company's carrying value of its investment in Aesthetic Sciences is \$793,000 as of November 25, 2012 and May 27, 2012.
 No additional impairment has been determined for the Company's investment in Aesthetic Sciences.